PaoloMazzon/Astro/docs/GettingStarted.md

  two points.

  ## Astro Standard Library
- The standard library, located at `prog/lib/*` of this repo has all of the bindings for the engine as well as some other things you'll need to use the engine.
-The runtime always expect it to be located at `prog/lib/*`.
+ The Astro standard library is automatically imported in every file Astro loads.
+Check the [API Reference](./API.md) for a complete list of all classes and methods in said classes.

  ## `prog/init.wren`
  You `init.wren` file is the "entry point" of your game.
-It must contain the two variables `renderer_config` and `start_level`. `start_level` is an instance of `lib/Engine::Level` that the engine will use as the starting level. `renderer_config` must be a map containing specific keys.
+It must contain the two variables `renderer_config` and `start_level`. `start_level` is an instance of `Level` that the engine will use as the starting level. `renderer_config` must be a map containing specific keys.
 Additionally, you may provide a third variable, `window_icon`, which will be a path to an image Astro will set as the window's icon.